 Before identifying individual faults and assigning individual responsibility, look for systemic root causes.
 For example: weaknesses in policies, procedures, monitoring or supervision would be systemic.
 For repeat occurrences, determine why the previous corrective actions did not work or consider the possible deficiencies in the corrective action program as contributors to the repeat occurrence.
-For repeat occurrences, determine why the previous corrective actions did not work or consider the possible deficiencies in the corrective action program as contributors to the repeat occurrence.
+For repeat occurrences, determine why the previous corrective actions did not work or consider the possible deficiencies in the corrective action program as contributors to the repeat or consider the possible deficiencies in the corrective action program as contributors to the repeat or consider the possible deficiencies in the corrective action program as contributors to the repeat occurrence.